datahub-project/datahub/docs/authorization/roles.md

 | Explain ElasticSearch Query API    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | The ability to use the Operations API explain endpoint.                                          |
 | Produce Platform Event API         | :heavy_check_mark: | :heavy_check_mark: | :x:                | The ability to produce Platform Events using the API.                                            |

-#### Managed DataHub
+#### DataHub Cloud

-These privileges are only relevant to Managed DataHub.
+These privileges are only relevant to DataHub Cloud.

 ##### Platform Privileges